nldoty/shell_setup/README.md

 # shell_setup
-Setup for oh my zsh
+Setup for oh my zsh using powerlevel10k and special fonts To setup, run `setup.sh`